 See the “Painted Ladies”

-The “painted ladies” are not, as their name suggests, painted ladies.
-It is the name given to a row of postcard-perfect Victorian houses on Steiner Street (next to Alamo Square Park), which are painted and decorated in a multitude of colours.
+The “Painted Ladies” are not, as their name suggests, painted ladies.
+In fact, it’s the name given to a row of postcard-perfect Victorian houses on Steiner Street (next to Alamo Square Park), which are painted and decorated in a multitude of colours.
 If you’re not pushed for time, it’s worth the trip – after all, it’s not an architectural style that you’ll get the chance to see just anywhere.

 Explore the Ferry Building

 This was the first thing we did on our first day, and boy was it a good choice.
 On Saturdays, there is a huge farmer’s market outside; the blueberries we tried from one stall were incredible, even if they did cost $9/pint.
 Inside the Ferry Building is a remarkable collection of independent shops – perfect for postcards to send home, or gifts for friends and family.
 If you have a sweet tooth (like me!) then head to Humphry Slocombe for an ice cream; they have different flavours every day and you’re guaranteed to find something unusual!

 Across the bay lies Marin County; it’s here, in Muir Woods, that you can get right up close to the world’s tallest living things: the Californian Coastal Redwoods.
 To explore Marin County in depth, you really need a car.
 However, it’s still a do-able trip if you’re relying on public transport: take the ferry to Sausalito, and from there a bus to Muir Woods.
 It’s worth noting that the bus is seasonal, and only runs on weekends and holidays – so if you’re relying on it, plan your trip accordingly.
 Once there, Muir Woods is a breathtaking natural space: trees so tall you can’t see the tips, trails weaving amongst them and an underlying feeling of tranquillity.